sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 ![](img/HTTPRequest.gif)

-For more example using the HTTP Request Step see here.
+For more example using the HTTP Request Step see [here](extras/README.md)

 ## Change Log <
 Version 1.0 (15SEP2024)